A Journey to OSCEA personal OSCE experience

 Several days ago, I took the

-OSCE exam and passed it.
-It was the first time
+OSCE exam and passed.
+It was the first

-that I’ve tried it, and I completed all the exam tasks in 11 hours.
+time I tried it, and I completed all the tasks in 11 hours.

-In this article, I will describe my experience and the methodology
+In this article, I’ll describe my experience and the methodology that I

 To start, I think it’s fair to mention a little about my experience.
 I began to get into the hacking and security world during my college time, a good 20+ years ago.

 The first article I read on exploitation was Aleph One’s mythical